AP-B-AI-ML-Ops/project-VinsiGit/README.md

 # Possible git error:
-Some file from grafana get delete when the project gets started in a dev container, restore the file in git to get them back.
+Some file from grafana get deleted when the project gets started in a dev container, restore the file in git to get them back.

 # How do run:
 1. Install the required dependencies by running the command: `pip install -r requirements.txt`